ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -InlineCredential
-**Note**: This parameter is available in version 2.0.4 or later of the EXO V2 module, and only in PowerShell 7.
+**Note**: This parameter is available in version 2.0.4 or later of the ExchangeOnlineManagement Module and only in PowerShell 7.

 The InlineCredential switch specifies whether to pass credentials directly in the Windows PowerShell window.
 You don't need to specify a value with this switch.